As you probably already know, Pilates has many benefits.

 • Flexibility improvement – Some people are “crunched” because of the lack of flexibility.
 Besides strengthening your muscles, you must work on flexibility.
 Having a wider range of controlled motion in your body will help everything to function properly.

 • Alignment of your spine – When practicing Pilates, you will have to do everything in controlled and correct motion.
 By doing certain exercises you you are going to lead your body into a proper position and your spine will soon get a normal and natural curve.
+And at the end you will also look taller.

 • Body awareness – Inactive people are not aware of their bodies in a way they should be.
 When practicing Pilates for posture correction (or any other Pilates exercises) you are going to focus on breathing and muscle contraction.
 After some time, you will learn how to control your breath and all the muscles in your body which are active during certain exercises.
 You will soon start noticing even the slightest imperfections and wrong alignments, which is great to correct your posture and be aware of it.